-Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405 € Not using red/yellow light system in boat 420 € Taking outside assistance disq Responsible for stopping the race disq Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510 € Bringing own fuel to race venue 840 € Not respecting instructions of UIM Comm / and or Officials 200 € Not connecting fuel pump lanyard to life jacket 1000 € Closed valve of airbag system : 1500 € No closing safety belts during time trials, free practice and the race : 5000 € Taping the deck plate during practice, time trials and race 1500 € Not connecting roll-over switch 1500 € Top 3 finishers not reaching podium within 15 minutes after end of the race 2000 € No testing on the race course 7 days prior to the race for any race team.
-The only exception for any boat to be on the race course would be the 2 seater, or a boat for TV or promotion 1
+Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405 € Not using red/yellow light system in boat 420 € Taking outside assistance disq Responsible for stopping the race disq Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510€ Bringing own fuel to race venue 840 € Not respecting instructions of UIM Comm / and or Officials 200 € Not connecting fuel pump lanyard to life jacket 1000 € Closed valve of airbag system : 1500 € No closing safety belts during time trials, free practice and the race : 5000 € Taping the deck plate during practice, time trials and race 1500 € Not connecting roll-over switch 1500 € Top 3 finishers not reaching podium within 15 minutes after end of the race 2000 € No testing on the race course 7 days prior to the race for any race team.
+The only exceptior for any boat to be on the race course would be the 2 seater, or a boat for TV or promotion ו publicity, but not times will be taken, nor changing of propellers.
+3000 €